 - Greens help to lower calorie intake.
 There are foods that when your guinea pig eats will lead to an increase in the number of calories taken.
-The good thing about greens is that they have less calories than most of the other foods you may opt to feed your pet.
-This makes them have the upper hand since the lower the calories, the better it is for your little cavies.
+They have fewer calories than most of the other foods you may opt to feed your pet.
+This makes them the upper hand since the lower the calories, the better it is for your little cavies.

 - Greens help in the elimination of free radicals from the body.
 Due to the presence of antioxidants in some vegetables, they can get rid of free radicals from the cavy’s body.
 These radicals occur due to normal metabolism but they are also harmful in the long run.

 - They help to reduce cholesterol levels.
 Dietary fiber that is found in most greens can reduce the levels of cholesterol in the cavy’s body.
 This keeps it safe from any attacks on the heart.

 When it comes to nutritional information on greens, the stakes are high.
 Greens are filled with numerous nutrients, ready to help your guinea pig grow healthy and active.
 The following are some of the nutrients found in most veggies:

 - Vitamin C – This is a vital vitamin in the life of cavies as stated earlier on in the text.
 Apart from protection against scurvy, this vitamin also helps the cavy absorb iron efficiently.